Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Complete the flashing process by following on-screen prompts.

 2. Make sure you have enough disk space

-So, make sure that there is at least 10 GB of free space left and then try to reapply the update operation – as already described above.
+- Check that there is at least 10 GB of free space left, and then try to reapply the update operation – as already described above.

 3. Run the Windows Update Troubleshooter

-A scan will be initiated which will look for system error that might interfere with the update operation.
-The same troubleshooter will then try to automatically fix everything.
-In the end, restart your Windows 10 computer and reinitiate the update process as already explained.
+A scan will be initiated to look for system errors that might interfere with the update operation.
+The same troubleshooter will then try to fix everything automatically.

 4. Run a system scan

-- Restart your computer in the end and then retry the update operation.
+- Restart your PC, and then retry the update operation.